Curioustab

 English Questions

-Read the following passage carefully and choose the most appropriate answer to the question out of the four alternatives.
+Read the following English comprehension passage about art as an escape and about the philosopher Aristotle on poetry, then choose the most appropriate answer from the four alternatives.
 All art is, in an important sense, an escape.
-There is a sense in which the capacity to escape from his present experience, to use his accumulated consciousness of the past to project a vision of the future, is man's greatest and distinguishing ability.
-We must not forget the force of Aristotle's argument that poetry is valuable precisely because it shows men not simply as they are, but as they ought to be or (in terms more sympathetic to us today) as they are capable of becoming.
-According to the author, all art is
+There is a sense in which the capacity to escape from the present experience, to use the accumulated consciousness of the past to project a vision of the future, is the greatest and most distinctive human ability.
+We must not forget the force of the argument by Aristotle that poetry is valuable precisely because it shows human beings not simply as they are, but as they ought to be or, in terms more sympathetic to us today, as they are capable of becoming.
+According to this passage, what does Aristotle mainly argue about the nature of poetry and its value?

 1